Take a guided tram tour of the holiday lights on Jekyll Island during Holly Jolly Jekyll.

 Get into the holiday spirit by watching seasonal films made right here in Georgia.
 Our picks?
 Dolly Parton’s heartwarming “Christmas of Many Colors: Circle of Love” (2016), the family-focused dramedy “Almost Christmas” (2016) starting Danny Glover and Gabrielle Union, and “Bad Mom's Christmas” (2017), featuring the franchise’s trio getting into holiday hijinks at Atlanta-area malls.

 And what’s better than watching your favorite flick at home?
 Enjoying it on the big screen at the drive-in.
-Don’t miss Frosty the Snowman on Jekyll Island and seasonal films at Georgia's drive-in movie theaters.
+Don’t miss "Mickey's Christmas Carol" on Jekyll Island and seasonal films at Georgia's drive-in movie theaters.

 Give Santa your wish list in person as he makes several appearances across the state.
 Ride with him on the Blue Ridge Scenic Railway on an hour-long ride along the Toccoa River, or climb aboard the SAM Shortline Railroad's one-hour Cordele Holiday Train, where Santa will be the guest of honor, and riders receive cookies and hot chocolate while enjoying holiday music.